tstreets/ExpressProject_Starter/README.md

 ...
 ```

 Now run your server and it should look like this.
+Try navigating between the pages.

 ![Multiple Pug Pages](/Images/Pug_Pages.png)